CarmeLabs/packages/default/code/notebooks/readme.md

-## Commands Instructions.
+## Notebooks
-This is a placeholder for the commands directory.
+This is a placeholder for the notebooks directory.
+This will hold both Jupyter and R notebooks.